Nobody likes to discipline their child.

 I don’t know what you have heard about children, but the one thing they crave more than anything is your time.

-Whether it is a little chat, or playing with their toys with them, entering their world and being present weighs far more than presents.
+Whether it is a little chat or playing with their toys, entering their world and being present weighs far more than presents.
 Spending more time with your child is crucial in developing interventions when positive discipline is needed.